 NDTV: So give me an example of something you are working on, or a problem you are trying to solve, very specific.
 If you would like to.

 Peter Barrett: Well, yeah.
-There are some things I will definitely love to be explicit about ....
+There are some things I will definitely love to be more explicit about...

-Peter Barrett: .... but for example, we had a company here that created the first silicon based neural networks all way there.
+Peter Barrett: ...but for example, we had a company here that created the first silicon based neural network accelerator.
 And you can tell a private company, and as machine learning becomes more and more central workload in the Cloud, we recognise that there is a limit to how good it can be with transistance.
-So, we have a company that is building a neural network accelerator, which entirely is doing the heavy lifting in optics.
-And it can be many, many, many times faster than its electronic....
+So, we have a company that is building a neural network accelerator, which is entirely doing the heavy lifting in optics.
+And it can be many, many, many times faster than its electronic equivalent.

 NDTV: So, when you talk about neural network and machine learning and deep learning, in lay terms what would that mean?